hyu-splab/PIM-OFIS/README.md

 **libofis** provides various APIs to facilitate the development of OFIS-enabled applications.

 ## APIs for OFIS
-libofis, currently integrated with the libdpu.so in the standard UPMEM SDK, provides various APIs to facilitate the development of OFIS-enabled PIM applications:
+libofis, currently integrated with the libdpu.so of the standard UPMEM SDK, provides various APIs to facilitate the development of OFIS-enabled PIM applications:

 - APIs for Rank-unit DPU Management
     - `OFIS_get_rank()` returns a virtual DPUset containing only the specified rank.